Thairo Estrada Player Props: Giants vs. Mets

 Mets Pitching Rankings

-- The Mets pitching staff is 17th in the league with a collective 8.7 strikeouts per nine innings.
+- The pitching staff for the Mets has a collective 8.5 K/9, which ranks 20th in the league.

-- The Mets have a 4.15 team ERA that ranks 15th among all league pitching staffs.
+- The Mets have the 13th-ranked team ERA among all MLB pitching staffs (4.14).

-- Mets pitchers combine to give up 28 total home runs at a clip of 1.5 per game (fourth-most in the league).
+- Mets pitchers combine to allow 30 total home runs at a rate of 1.5 per game (fourth-most in the league).

-- Lucchesi takes the mound for his first start of the season for the Mets.
+- Peterson (1-2) takes the mound for the Mets in his fifth start of the season.
+He has a 6.10 ERA in 20 2/3 innings pitched, with 22 strikeouts.

-- It's the first appearance this season for the 29-year-old lefty, and his first outing in more than a year.
+- The lefty's most recent time out came on Tuesday against the Los Angeles Dodgers, when he went six innings, surrendering six earned runs while giving up seven hits.

+- The 27-year-old has put up an ERA of 6.10, with 9.6 strikeouts per nine innings, in four games this season.
+Opponents are hitting .313 against him.

 © 2023 Data Skrive.
 All rights reserved.